EveGun/node-bacstack/README.md

 ## Notes

-This fork has some hacks to be able to read and write BACnet scheduler(17), property WEEKLY_SCHEDULE(123).
+This fork has some hacks to be able to read and write BACnet WEEKLY_SCHEDULE(17) and CALENDAR(6), props EFFECTIVE_PERIOD, WEEKLY_SCHEDULE, EXCEPTION_SCHEDULE and DATE_LIST.
+Examples of how to use, see examples/ folder.

 ## License